Prince Mohammad bin Salman Royal Reserve

-Prince Mohammad Bin Salman Nature Reserve located between NEOM Project and Red Sea Project northwest Saudi Arabia.
+Prince Mohammad bin Salman Royal Reserve located between NEOM Project and Red Sea Project northwest Saudi Arabia.
 It is one of the six royal reserves which were established by royal order in June 2018.
 It is managed by a legal identity and financial and administrative autonomy under the chairmanship of Crown Prince Mohammed Bin Salman.

 Purpose

-Prince Mohammad Bin Salman Nature Reserve has an area of 24500 km.
+Prince Mohammad Bin Salman Nature Reserve has an area of 24500 km².
 It is a suitable natural environment to resettle wild animals and plants while serving to reduce poaching, overgrazing, and logging in that area, and increase vegetation.
 Moreover, it conserves the natural environment of animals and plants and restores the ecological balance.